 History of the Initiative

 Since 2008, Strathcona High School has united annually to turn our motto “as one who serves” into reality.
 By engaging in multiple local service projects and massive global initiatives, Strathcona students have had a chance to learn about servant leadership, entrepreneurship, global citizenship, and social affairs.
-Students in the Leadership Program work behind the scenes to plan and organize each initiative, but is the mass participation of all departments, clubs, teams and community ally’s that has made our past campaigns successful.
+Students in the Leadership Program work behind the scenes to plan and organize each initiative, but it's the mass participation of all school departments, clubs, teams and community allies that have made our past campaigns successful.
 Below is a brief overview of our previous campaigns:

 THE TREEHOUSE PROJECT (2015)

 Working with two organizations, the Bissell Centre as well as Change for Children to make an impact both locally and globally. $352 000 was raised for both charities which allowed the Bissell Centre to run their Housing Option Program (H.O.P) and for Change for Children to build an eco lodge in Ecuador.

 CHAIN REACTION (2014)

 $180 000 was raised in partnership with World Bicycle Relief to buy bicycles for people in Africa and Asia.
 The bicycles allowed for increased access to education, medical care and entrepreneurial opportunities.

 Working with WaterCan, the Canadian Development Agency turned the initial amount of $50 000 into $125 000 to build four wells and sanitation projects in four Ethiopian communities.

 $56 000 was raised for kiva.org, a microfinancing website that empowers entrepreneurs in developing nations.
 This money was re-loaned multiple times to create at a total of $248 550 as of November 2014.